KlusterAlert

 kubectl run crasher --image=busybox -- /bin/sh -c "exit 1"

-# Within ~30 seconds KlusterAlert fires the alert.
+# Within ~60 seconds KlusterAlert detects the crash loop and fires the alert.

-# Check your Slack channel for the notification.
+# Check your Teams channel or email for the notification.

 kubectl delete pod crasher